 Located in the Cadiz region of southern Spain, the Sierra de Grazalema is an incredible mountain range that features picture perfect landscapes.
 Different to the nearby Sierra Nevada, this range is resplendent in its forest strewn scenery.
 Pines creep up much of the range, before giving way to formidable limestone peaks.

 A number of towns and villages are located amid the mountains, but there’s a wild side too.
 The range is home to various species of vultures, stone marten, deer, and much more.
 It’s also famed for a series of large caverns, hewn from the rock and mysterious in their vastness.

 The name, meaning the ‘white range’ comes from the fact that there’s very little vegetation on the mountains, leaving the limestone rock mostly exposed.
 When the sun is low in the sky, the pale grey rocks undergo an amazing transformation, shifting from pink to deep red as the sun sets.

 This small, but stunning range is located in Andalusia, southern Spain, and is immensely popular among hikers and climbers.
 Nowadays, the foothills have also become a hotbed of luxury resorts and villas, and a hot real estate market.

-Rising to the sky in central Spain, the Sistema de Gredos boasts amazing scenery and a landscape akin to those found in fantasy novels.
+Rising to the sky in central Spain, Sierra de Gredos boasts amazing scenery and a landscape akin to those found in fantasy novels.
 A series of gorges and valleys carve through the range, home to waterfalls, rapids, and lagoons.

 The granite peaks soar high above the rolling green meadows and forests, home to an array of wildlife, including the beautiful Iberian Ibex.
 Deer and an array of lizards, vultures, and eagles can also be sighted as you trek through this rugged world.
 The mountains can be seen from miles around, from Madrid to Toledo and beyond.